Tips for Cleaning Your AC System

 2. Check Your Filter

-Unsure when you last replaced yours?
-Take it out and hold it up to the light.
+Not sure when you last replaced yours?
+Take it out and tilt it toward the light.
 If light isn’t visible, get a new one.

 3. Clean the Inside